-Settlements Options Negative Impact on Eskom .
-Positive Impact on Eskom Option 1 Offer ALL suppliers the same standard rate of 5:11c/kWh This risk is high as this will erode all the potential savings.
-With only 1 supplier Cigiell at 5.11c/KWh the additional costs are R30m for the duration of the contract.
+Settlements Options Negative impact on Eskom Positive impact on Eskom Option 1 Offer ALL suppliers the same standard rate of 5:11c/kWh This risk is high as this will erode all the potential savings.
+With only 1 supplier Cigiell at 5.11c/kWh the additional costs are R30m for the duration of the contract.
 With 10 suppliers the additional costs would be at least R50m.
-For every 0.01c/kWh it is estimated that it will cost Eskom R1.2m Barriers to entry would be avoided with market being shared by more participants Supplier development and localization will be implemented accordingly Option 2: Eskom accepts CigiCeli's submitted request of 5.11c/kWh This rate is 0.024c/kWh higher than their current 4.87c/kWh and will increase Eskom's cost by an estimated R30m over the 3 year contract period.
-Eskom facilitate enterprise development to ensure that new service providers rapidly grow and capture a significant portion of the market share that will dilute the current prominence of CigiCetl.
-Option 3: Extent the current Cigicells' contract by 6 months and Continue with negotiations and pursue a settlement that is within mandated aspiration range.
-4.48c/kWh to 5.00c/kWh Prolonged negotiations/engagement Allow the new participants to enter the market.
+For every 0.01c/kWh it is estimated that it will cost Eskorn R1.2m Barriers to entry would be avoided with market being shared by more participants Supplier development and localization will be implemented accordingly Option 2: Eskom accepts CigiCell's submitted request of 5.11c/kWh This rate is 0.024c/kWh higher than their current 4.87c/kWh and will increase Eskom's cost by an estimated R30m over the 3 year contract period.
+Eskom facilitate enterprise development to ensure that new service providers rapidly grow and capture a significant portion of the market share that will dilute the current prominence of CigiCell.
+Option 3: Extent the current Cigicells' contract by 6 months and Continue with negotiations and oursue a settlement that is within mandated aspiration range.
+4.48c/kWh Prolonged negotiations/engagement Allow the new participants to enter the market.